yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

 ## Create a new account

+1. Install the libraries

+    ```bash
+    npm install @iota/account
+    npm install @iota/persistence-adapter-level
+    npm install @iota/converter
+    ```

-1. Create an `account` object with a new seed and connect to a node
+2. Create an `account` object with a new seed and connect to a node

    ```js
    import { createAccount } from '@iota/account';